Solway Group: History

 Solway is a family-owned mining and metals group headquartered in Switzerland.
 The company was founded by Aleksandr Bronstein, citizen of Estonia, born in 1954 in USSR Aleksandr Bronstein retired from all the positions in Solway in 2020 and ceased to own any interest in the company.
 The current owners of Solway are his sons, Dan and Christian Bronstein, both are German citizens.

 The company was originally set up in Cyprus in 2011, and in 2015 moved to Switzerland, a well-known hub for the mining and commodity industry.

 The group operates mines and smelting plants in Guatemala, Ukraine, North Macedonia, Argentina, and Indonesia, with a focus on nickel production.
 It has been active in the nickel business since 2003 when Solway acquired a distressed asset in Ukraine, invested in the reconstruction and started the production of ferro-nickel.
 This asset is known today as “Pobuzhsky Ferronickel Plant” (“PFP”) and it remained operative despite the war until October 2022.
 On October 22, 2022, because of a missile strike by the Russian army, the power substation was destroyed and, accordingly, the power supply to the PFP was completely cut off.
 Although production was stopped completely, the group continues financially supporting local residents and social infrastructure of Pobuzhsky town.
+On May 20, 2026, Solway Investment Group announced the sale of Pobuzhsky Ferronickel Plant (PFK) following a strategic review of the enterprise’s operations.
+The company stated that it had continued to support the plant and its employees during a challenging period.
+The terms of the transaction and the identity of the buyer were not disclosed due to confidentiality obligations.

 Before Solway Fund was established in 2002, several transactions were made by the shareholders, which preceded the history of the company's inception.

 Aluminum: In the mid-90s acquired controlling interests in several aluminum plants, the Volgograd Aluminum Plant, the Volkhov Aluminum Plant, and the Pikalevo Alumina Plant.
 These were sold in 2006 to SUAL, now part of Rusal.

 Ferroalloy: In 1996 a controlling interest was acquired in the Kluchevskoy Ferroalloys Plant in the Ural region.
 The plant produced a wide range of ferroalloys and rare earth alloys.
 Solway's interest was sold to a manager group in 2003.
 It is now part of MidUral Group.

 Steel: The Red October Steel Plant in Volgograd was acquired in 1999 from creditors in bankruptcy.
 The plant was restarted and full production restored.
 It was sold in 2003 to Midland Group.
 It is now a part of Rosoboronexport, a state-owned firm.